HL7/cql/input/pages/04-logicalspecification.md

 Predecessor : UnaryExpression
 ```

 The Predecessor operator returns the predecessor of the argument.
 For example, the predecessor of 2 is 1.
-If the argument is already the minimum value for the type, a run-time error is thrown.
+If the argument is already the minimum value for the type, a <span class="kw">null</span> is returned.

 The Predecessor operator is defined for the Integer, Long, Decimal, Quantity, Date, DateTime, and Time types.